w3f/Grants-Program/applications/CoinFabrik_On_Ink_Integration_Tests_2.md

 - QA: Adding tests to integrate the functions we add or modify to the [ink! project repository](https://github.com/paritytech/ink)  following existing [contribution guidelines](https://github.com/paritytech/ink/blob/master/CONTRIBUTING.md).
 - Report Describing our Contribution.

 Considering the dependency of several functions on the implementation of `instantiate_contract()`,  we propose to split the work above into two milestones.
-Before implementing `instantiate_contract()`, we will also make modifications to the way accounts work in integration tests in order for them to be consistent with behavior in e2e.
 All these implementations or modifications will be pushed into the [ink! project repository](https://github.com/paritytech/ink ) following existing [contribution guidelines](https://github.com/paritytech/ink/blob/master/CONTRIBUTING.md).

 We have also identified a bug in the e2e tests.
 When contracts are in a workspace with dependencies defined in `Cargo.toml`, and these dependencies are inherited in contracts, the e2e tests fail to compile.
 However, manually specifying dependencies in each contract resolves the issue.
 We've logged this bug on GitHub [Issue #1919](https://github.com/paritytech/ink/issues/1919) and will be addressing it as part of our work in Milestone 1.